tianyi21/eie3105/README.md

 For IDE selection, I used the [Keil µVision](http://www2.keil.com/mdk5/uvision/) with Windows 10 x64.
 You can also consider [STM32CubeMX](https://www.st.com/en/development-tools/stm32cubemx.html) which can be run with macOS.

 ## Description
-### ARM_USART
+⭐️### ARM_USART

 This is a quite useful program for you to debug your program.
-You can let the robot car send certain character or value through USART and connect the corresponding USART to your STM32 and display the values using TeraTerm.
+You can send certain character or value through USART and connect the corresponding USART to your STM32 to display the values using TeraTerm.

-:warning: Since the USART2 of STM32F103RBT6 will be overrided by the USB cable, you have to use an intermediate USART (USART1 or USART3) to transfer the information to/from USART2 of STM32.
+:warning: Since the USART2 of STM32F103RBT6 will be overrided by the USB cable, you have to use an intermediate USART (USART1 or USART3) to relay the information to/from USART2 of STM32.

 #### Example